Written Cantonese: Modern times

 In the early 20th century, Chinese reformers like Hu Shih saw the need for language reform and championed the development of a vernacular that allowed modern Chinese to write the language the same way they speak.
 The vernacular language movement took hold, and the written language was standardized as vernacular Chinese.
 Mandarin was chosen as the basis for the new standard.

 The standardization and adoption of written Mandarin preempted the development and standardization of vernaculars based on other varieties of Chinese.
 No matter which dialect one spoke, they still wrote in standardized Mandarin for everyday writing.
 However, Cantonese is unique amongst the non-Mandarin varieties in having a widely used written form.
 Cantonese-speaking Hong Kong used to be a British colony isolated from mainland China before 1997, so most HK citizens do not speak Mandarin.
 Written Cantonese has developed as a means of informal communication.
 Still, Cantonese speakers must use standard written Chinese, or even literary Chinese, in most formal written communications, since written Cantonese may be unintelligible to speakers of other varieties of Chinese.

+By the 1920s, with the rise of fully written libretti (劇本 (jùběn, kek6 bun2)) for Cantonese opera, a well-recognised system had arisen for the use of written Cantonese.
+The theatrical art form became popularised further through the 1950s with the post-war Hong Kong film industry, during which one third of all cinema production was devoted to Cantonese opera.
+With the consistent use of on-screen subtitles, the film-going audiences regularly encountered written Cantonese at the cinema, as well as on the backs of phonograph records and later audiocassette and CD cases.